mariaalonzo16/travel-gallery/README.md

 ![Piece of Spain](https://user-images.githubusercontent.com/93888269/147801148-1f8b9667-0705-4e3b-900e-3a2c85eb50c9.png)

-<p align="center"> Piece of Spain was created as a resource for travalers that want to visit Spain.
-The website offers users ideas for places to visit,eat, and fun-facts about Spain. </p>
+<p align="center"> Piece of Spain is a user friendly site that offers travelers several destination options for their trip to Spain.
+This includes places to eat, different things to do and overall cost of certain activities. </p>

 <p align="center"> :smile: :es: :sun_with_face: :smile: :es: :sun_with_face:</p>

 ## Description

-Piece of Spain is a user friendly site that offers travelers several destination options for their trip to Spain.
-This includes places to eat, different things to do and overall cost of certain activities.
+Piece of Spain was created as a resource for travelers that are planning a trip to Spain.
+The site offers users ideas for places to eat, and explore in Spain.

-HTML and CSS help Piece of Spain provide a minimalistic and easy to use site were travelers have easy access to certain information.
-JavaScript was used to provide functionality for the Stick NavBar, Accordion, and Carousal.
+HTML and CSS help Piece of Spain provide a minimalistic and easy to use site were travelers have easy access to information about different cities in Spain.
+JavaScript was used to provide functionality for the Stick NavBar, Accordion, and Carousal that are used numerous times throughout the project.

 ## Preview